somallg/soft-skills/README.md

   * Change happens all the time.
 Be vigilant in observing what is happening on the outside
   * Learn to reflect and take time off to notice the changes happening in our lives.
 Don't be too internally focused and consumed by tasks and to-do lists
   * Watch out when you become defensive and reactionary.
 Great leaders are usually ones who have humbled themselves to believe that learning and growth never ends

+# Section 3 - Leadership in the Workplace

+## Lecture 9: Reverse Mentoring?
+* Be open to learn knew things

+## Lecture 10: How to succeed without straight A's ?
+How important is work experience?
+* Job experience
+  * Strong business sense
+  * Long-term career growth

+## Lecture 11: Kill or Collaborate?
+* Wikipedia

+## Lecture 12: How important is a "Purpose"?
+* Purpose: company stops becoming only a means to earn a salary but means to fulfill a **legacy**
+* Employees engaged with purpose stay for what they **give**

+## Lessons 13: What do you teach children to make them incredible leaders?
+* Leadership lessons learnt during childhood, help establish first seeds of leadership ambition

+## Lecture 14: What is "Thin Slicing" and why it is important
+* Great decision making is key trick of great leaders
+* Become better at making quick fast instinctive judgements through practice and experience
+* Research has long asserted that first impressions are formed within **two minutes**.
+However, **thin-slicing** experts believe that it takes **less than 3 seconds** to do so

+## Lecture 15: How to grow a business with "Trust"?

+## Lecture 16: What happens when you don't listen?
+Does it affect your career?

+## Lecture 17: CEO Disease

+## Lecture 18: Is being different bad?